Ghazala K. Salam: Democratic advocacy

-Salam has served at the local, state and national levels in building bridges between the American Muslim Community and the community at large.
+Salam has served at the local, state, and national levels in building bridges between the American Muslim Community and the broader community.
 A decade after the 9/11 attacks, Salam felt the exaggerated fear, hatred and hostility towards Islam and Muslims like never before.
 A perpetual negative stereotyping resulting from political and media bias, discrimination and the marginalization and exclusion of Muslims from social, political and civic discourse moved her to take action.

 Salam's work has notably countered misconceptions about Islam and American Muslims while continuing to advocate for civil liberties, religious and civil rights for all.
 As a progressive American Muslim, Salam is uniquely positioned to bridge gaps of understanding and collaboration in both the Muslim community and the non-Muslim community.
 Within the Muslim community, Salam works to educate the community on why it's important to have a collective voice, the value of engaging in the political process, to get out and vote.
 This comes from her belief that for people to effect change in society they must have the means to collectively advocate for that change.

 Contribution to the progress and freedom of women

 Salam has been a strong advocate of educating Muslims and non-Muslims alike on the rights of women in Islam.
 Lack of understanding and education has led to a great deal of misrepresentation of women's rights.
-With the belief that injustice anywhere is a threat to justice everywhere, and the understanding that women's issues are linked to many broader problems of social justice, Salam believes that human rights for all are indivisible and she works hard to give active support to the common cause of equity for all, especially those who suffer discrimination and deprivation.
+With the belief that injustice anywhere is a threat to justice everywhere, and the understanding that women's issues are linked to many broader problems of social justice, Salam believes that human rights for all are indivisible, and she works hard to give active support to the common cause of equity for all, especially those who suffer discrimination and deprivation.

-Salam's own inspiration are the women's suffrage and civil rights movements which have taken her on a social movement that challenges aspects of traditional gender norms and the larger public knowledge about her faith as a Muslim woman.
+Salam's own inspirations are the women's suffrage and civil rights movements, which have taken her on a social movement that challenges aspects of traditional gender norms and the larger public knowledge about her faith as a Muslim woman.
 She currently works on advancing moral and political issues surrounding women's equity, championing the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), in Broward County.